yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 {state: light}
 # Kick extensions from Magento Marketplace
 ~ Magento Marketplace grew too quickly
+    - Replacement of MagentoConnect legacy
-~ Coding standards were not mature yet
+    - Initial version got in, no checks for additional versions ~ Coding standards were not mature yet
     - Is using `json_encode` a security hazard?
     - How to check for bad usage with the Object Manager?